pajato1/appcenter-publish-plugin/README.md

 Will be nice to avoid creation of tasks in the case of unsigned version, they are not allowed in the AppCenter

+# Acknowledgments

+This plugin is a fork project from TeamWanari https://github.com/TeamWanari Many thanks !

 License
 -------
 ```